-The credit risk associated with cash and cash equivalents is managed through adherence to internal credit policy and by placing funds with counterparties with high credit ratings assigned by international credit agencies.
-Credit exposures are identified, evaluated and managed in accordance with best practice and AIPL's risk appetite.
+The Aviva Investors Investment Policy Statement applies the principals of the Aviva Group Credit Risk policy and Aviva Group Credit and Collateral Management Business Standard in managing the credit risk associated with cash and cash equivalents, notably through placement of funds with high credit ratings assigned by international credit agencies.
+Credit exposures are identified, evaluated, and managed in accordance with the Company's risk appetite and, where appropriate, the Aviva Group Credit Risk Director.